ibrahim-kocyigit/ibm-data-science-professional-certificate/glossary.md

 **Executive Summary:** Usually occurring at the beginning of a research paper, this section summarizes the important parts of the paper, including its key findings.

 **Extensible Markup Language (XML):** A language designed to structure, store, and enable data exchange between various technologies.

+**False-Positive Rate:** The rate at which the model incorrectly identifies negative outcomes as positive.

 **Feature:** A characteristic or attribute within the data that helps in solving the problem.